JRThurman01/Grid-Search-Generator-over-Dirichlet-allocation-/README.md

 # AllocationGridGenerator

-This tool makes it simple to generate a list of parameter settings to complete a grid search of parameters when the sum of all parameters is fixed.
+This tool makes it simple to generate a list of parameter settings to complete a grid search of parameters when the sum of all parameters is fixed, AKA - the Multi Armed Bandit problem.

 This is of use in some areas of optimization where the reward function, (loss function, objective function...etc..) may be time consuming to calculate, is not globally convex or where the edges of the parameter ranges cause issues with other algorithms